rareelement/scrooge/README.md

 ## AWS Cost Monitoring Lambda

 This Lambda makes it possible to monitor your daily AWS cost in case you have a positive AWS credits balance.
 A CloudWatch EstimatedCharges metric currently (summer of 2020) available out of the box provides estimated expense after credits have been applied.
-We use AWS Cost Explorer to pull metrics available for one day and publish them as CloutWatch metrics.
-Those metrics can be used to create alarms.
+We use AWS Cost Explorer to pull metrics available using Daily Granularity day and to publish them as CloutWatch metrics.
+These metrics can be used to create alarms.

 Note, that use of Cost Explorer API is not free: https://aws.amazon.com/aws-cost-management/pricing/.
 We assume no responsibility for any charges that can arise from using this lambda or any loss you may incurr.